ethnB/simple-http/README.md

-An intentionally unfinished wrapper around the JDK 11 java.net.http client.
+An wrapper around the JDK 11 java.net.http client.

+**Intentionally unfinished** - used for teaching simple AOP.